 - Role-playing provides the context for developing boundaries and encouraging effective communication.

-For many program participants, this is often the first family therapy setting they’ve been in, so understanding what to expect is important.
+For many program participants, this is often the first family therapy setting they’ve been in, so understanding what to expect is essential.

 Those closest to someone abusing substances fear accusations and recrimination.
 Specifically, teens or young adults worry about loved ones showing disappointment.
 Almost everyone enters these sessions with apprehensions.
-However, finger pointing is not what this opportunity is about.
+However, this therapeutic option is not about finger-pointing.

 It’s also an excellent time to teach family members about addiction.
 By understanding it’s a disease instead of moral failure, discussions change to the positive.
 The disease model of dependency shifts the understanding from one of personal failure to healing and recovery.
 Strengthening the familial bond and enrolling in the right substance abuse programs are powerful tools for preventing future relapse.

 In fact, education always helps parents understand their roles.
 It reassures them they didn’t cause the drug problem and help recognize they can’t cure it.
 That said, addiction education opens the door to family involvement.
-By shifting the focus away from blame, therapists provide an effective resolution.
+By shifting the focus away from blame, therapists provide a satisfactory resolution.